 With that in mind, here are creative charitable-giving solutions that allow you to take advantage of the higher standard deduction, while also avoiding taxes on qualified amounts you are required to take as an RMD from your Individual Retirement Account.

-Made permanent under the new tax law, individual taxpayers (and qualified spouses) age 70½ or older, can direct distributions (called Qualified Charitable Distributions) (QCDs) from traditional IRAs to eligible charitable organizations.
-Amounts distributed as QCDs count toward Required Minimum Distributions.
-Thus, taxpayers can avoid the tax bite on QCD distributions with no effect on taxable income.
+Now permanent under tax law, individual taxpayers (and qualified spouses) age 70½ or older, can direct distributions, called Qualified Charitable Distributions (QCDs), from traditional IRAs to eligible charitable organizations.
+If you are subject to the Required Minimum Distribution (RMD) rules, amounts distributed as QCDs count toward your RMD.
+Thus, taxpayers can avoid the tax bite on QCDs with no effect on taxable income.
+The net result is you can take advantage of the higher standard deduction andavoid taxes on QCD amounts.
+It’s a win-win-win strategy that works.

 By law, QCDs cannot be made to private foundations or donor advised funds.